vrm-c/vrm-specification/specification/VRMC_springBone_extended_collider-1.0/README.md

 > *This section is non-normative. *

-If a collider is defined in the `VRMC_springBone_extended_collider` extension, output a value that will be ignored or approximated to the collider defined in `VRM_springBone`.
+If a collider is defined in the `VRMC_springBone_extended_collider` extension, it is recommended to define a fallback collider in `VRMC_springBone` to ignore or approximate the collider defined in `VRM_springBone_extended_collider`.

 #### Fallback: Inside Sphere Collider /  Inside Capsule Collider